Confusing and Detecting ML Adversarial Attacks with Injected Attractors: Introduction

-We propose a construction that injects attractors by adding a flat surface scattered with potholes and bumps onto the classifier's soft labels.
+{\bf \em Proposed Construction.}\ \ We propose a construction that injects attractors by adding a flat surface scattered with potholes and bumps onto the classifier's soft labels.
 Let ${\mathcal C_{\psi}}:\mathcal{X} \rightarrow \mathbb{R}^n$ be the model we want to protect, where $n$ is the number of classes and $\psi$ represents the model parameters.
-We first choose a robust digital watermarking scheme and its decoder ${\mathcal W_{\phi}}:\mathcal{X} \rightarrow \mathbb{R}^n$, which is coded as a neural network model parameterized by $\phi$, and the $i$-th coefficient of ${\mathcal W_{\phi}}({\bf x})$ is the correlation value of ${\bf x}$ with the $i$-th watermark message.
-One can visualize that the surfaces of ${\mathcal W_{\phi}}({\bf x})$ is flat but scattered with attractors, since there are watermarked samples everywhere by the fidelity requirement on watermarking schemes.
+We first choose a robust digital watermarking scheme and its decoder ${\mathcal W_{\phi}}:\mathcal{X} \rightarrow \mathbb{R}^n$, which is coded as a neural network model parameterized by $\phi$, and the $i$-th coefficient of ${\mathcal W_{\phi}}({\textbf x})$ is the correlation value of ${\textbf x}$ with the $i$-th watermark message.
+One can visualize that the surfaces of ${\mathcal W_{\phi}}({\textbf x})$ are flat but scattered with attractors, since there are watermarked samples everywhere by the fidelity requirement on watermarking schemes.
 To inject these attractors into the model ${\mathcal C_{\psi}}$, we simply combine ${\mathcal C_{\psi}}$ and ${\mathcal W_{\phi}}$ to form a new model $\mathcal{M}_{(\psi, \phi)}$ that outputs the normalized sum of both models' outputs\footnote{It is tempting to adopt some non-linear combination, such as a weighted sum where the weight varies with the watermark's strength.
 Interestingly, formulation of attractor suggests that such type of weighted sum is a poor choice.
 In fact, this weighted sum variant is the counter-example we constructed to show the difference between attractor and trapdoor, a known formulation.}.
-In other words, given an input ${\bf x}$, the final predicted soft labels visible to the adversaries $\hat{y}$ is the normalized $ ({\mathcal C_{\psi}} ({\bf x}) + \mathcal{W}_{\phi}({\bf x}))$ as illustrated in Figure \ref{fig:construction}.
-During analysis, when a sample in question is unusually close to a particular attractor, we declare it as adversarial.
-To see why the method is able to detect and recover, note that by adding the $k$-th soft label, say $\hat{c}_k$ where $k \in {[1,\dots,n]}$, to the $k$-th watermark's correlation value $\hat{w}_k$ would ``bind'' the $k$-th class to the $k$-th watermark message.
-Now, if a {\em targeted} attack attempts to increase the prediction $( \hat{c}_k+\hat{w}_k) $, it would unknowingly increase the correlation to the corresponding $\hat{w}_k$.
-Likewise, if a {\em un-targeted} attack attempts to decrease the prediction $( \hat{c}_k+\hat{w}_k) $, the correlation of $\hat{w}_k$ would be decreased.
+In other words, given an input ${\textbf x}$, the final predicted soft labels visible to the adversaries $\hat{y}$ is the normalized $ ({\mathcal C_{\psi}} ({\textbf x}) + \mathcal{W}_{\phi}({\textbf x}))$ as illustrated in Figure \ref{fig:construction}.